 How does the invoice process work?

 All FedEx transactions are fed via EDI (Electronic Data Interchange) to the back-end auditor, where the invoices are audited against specific parameters and rules.
-Once the audit is complete, the member will receive an electronic remittance file from the back-end auditor.
-The client pays the back-end auditor directly and the auditor, in turn, pays FedEx.
+Once the audit is complete, the member will receive an electronic remittance file from the back-end auditor for the shipment charges incurred with FedEx.
+The client pays Supply Chain Solutions for those FedEx charges and Supply Chain Solutions in turn pays FedEx.